465 related texts · 4 related myths · Page 1 of 10

 Rabbi Yitzḥak began: “But you did not call Me, Jacob, for you wearied of Me, Israel” (Isaiah 43:22).
 Rabbi Yoḥanan understood it [the verse in (Isaiah 43:22)] from this, as it is w...

 Sometimes, it's about being in the right place at the right time.
-Sometimes, it's about something more... something divinely ordained.
-Let's look at a couple of figures who stepped...
+Sometimes, it's about something more.. something divinely ordained.
+The source looks at two figures who stepped in...

-We find a fascinating, and perhaps surprising, answer in the Book of Jubilees.
-Now, the Book of Jubilees isn’t part of the Tanakh.
-It's a Jewish religious writing of the Hellenisti...
+Book of Jubilees turns to How Noah's Sons Divided the Earth Among Themselves.
+The Book of Jubilees isn’t part of the Tanakh.
+It's a Jewish religious writing of the Hellenistic peri...

 How did they decide who got what?
 Well, the Book of Jubilees, a fascinating ancient Jewish text considered canonical by the Ethiopian Orthodox Church, gives us a glimpse into that ...

-It’s a question that’s echoed through generations.
-According to the Book of Jubilees, it was Noah himself who laid out the boundaries.
-Imagine Noah, fresh off the Ark, surveying a ...
+The Book of Jubilees says it was Noah himself who laid out the boundaries.
+Noah, fresh off the Ark, surveying a world reborn.
+The Book of Jubilees tells us that he didn’t just offe...

 It’s a story of inheritance, of boundaries, and of the ancient world taking shape.
 The Book of Jubilees, sometimes called Lesser Genesis, isn't afraid to get specific.
 It paints a ...